iamnexxed/VR-Puzzle/README.md

 # VR-Puzzle

 An escape the puzzle room game made with VR.
+This is a prototype project which can be used to develop an Escape Room game in Virtual Reality.

 Technologies used:
 - Unity